EU court confirms Thomson Reuters coding settlement

-BRUSSELS The European Union's second-highest court confirmed on Thursday Thomson Reuters (TRI.TO) 2012 settlement with EU antitrust regulators over its securities identification, or Reuters Instrument Codes (RICS).
+BRUSSELS (Reuters) - The European Union's second-highest court confirmed on Thursday Thomson Reuters (TRI.TO) 2012 settlement with EU antitrust regulators over its securities identification, or Reuters Instrument Codes (RICS).

 Morningstar (MORN.O), a competitor of Thomson Reuters that provides mutual funds data, research and analysis, asked the court to overrule the agreement with the European Commission in 2014, saying Thomson Reuters continued to abuse its dominant position by not allowing competitors to provide a comparable service of real-time data streams.